 Create Your Birth Plan

-The best way to get clear on the birth you want is to create a birth plan.
+Creating a birth plan is the best way to get clear on the birth you want.
 This outlines how you envision your birth and what happens directly following the birth of your baby.
 A birth plan is much more than a piece of paper you hand to your care provider.
-It is the process you go through to prepare for the birth experience you want.
-This process will lay the foundation for preparing for the scenario in which everything goes exactly as planned and for what should happen if things do not go as planned.
+It is the process you go through to prepare for your desired birth experience.
+This process will lay the foundation for preparing for the scenario in which everything goes exactly as planned, as well as for what should happen if things do not go as planned.
 Here are resources to get started:

 Prepare for Breastfeeding

+Breastfeeding doesn’t always come easily or naturally.
 While you cannot practice breastfeeding before your baby arrives, there is a lot you can do to prepare.
 You can see all of the episodes on breastfeeding here.
 I highly recommend The Womanly Art of Breastfeeding.
 This book is thick and very detailed.
-It will prepare you for all the challenges that can come up with nursing and serve as a troubleshooting guide throughout your breastfeeding journey.
+It will prepare you for all the challenges of nursing and serve as a troubleshooting guide throughout your breastfeeding journey.

 Prepare for Your Newborn

-If you do not know who your baby’s pediatrician will be, that is another to-do item this trimester.
-See this episode for tips and considerations when choosing a pediatrician.
+Now is an ideal time to begin learning about caring for your baby.
+If you have not selected a pediatrician for your baby, that is another to-do item this trimester.
+See this episode for tips and considerations when selecting a pediatrician.
+To get a start on caring for your newborn, check out these episodes:

 Perineal Massage

-Perineal massage is an exercise you do in the weeks before birth to prevent tearing.
+Perineal massage is an exercise performed in the weeks leading up to birth to help prevent tearing.
 The theory behind perineal massage is that stretching this area leading up to your birth will allow it to stretch more easily and without tearing when your baby is crowning.
-Typically expecting mothers who choose to do this start in week 34 or 35.
+Typically, expecting mothers who choose to do this start in week 34 or 35.
 The evidence on the efficacy of perineal massage in preventing tearing is mixed.
-As long as your care provider gives you the okay and you are comfortable doing it, there isn’t a downside.
+As long as your care provider gives you the okay and you are comfortable doing so, there is no downside.
 This episode examines the research and has step-by-step instructions.

 Eat Dates

-The research is promising on the benefits of eating dates towards the end of your pregnancy.
-Especially concerning the duration of labor and the reduced use of synthetic oxytocin during labor.
-Based on the research, expecting moms in the intervention groups ate about 6-7 dates per day (60-80 grams).
-One study had participants consuming dates from 36 weeks, and all others started at 37 weeks.
-No study has determined the exact quantities and timeframes to eat dates.
-For an in-depth analysis, see the episode on the research on eating dates and labor, the proposed mechanism of action, and recommendations for including these in your pregnancy diet.
+The research is promising regarding the benefits of eating dates towards the end of pregnancy, particularly in relation to the duration of labor and the reduced use of synthetic oxytocin during labor.
+Based on existing studies, expecting moms in the intervention groups ate about 6-7 dates per day (60-80 grams) beginning in week 36 or 37.
+For an in-depth analysis on whether eating dates can naturally induce labor and shorten the duration, see this episode.

 Pack Your Hospital or Birth Center Bag

-As you get closer to your due date, you want to pack your bag for the hospital or birth center.
+As your due date approaches, it’s essential to pack your hospital or birth center bag.
+Some key items can make your hospital or birth center stay more comfortable.
 You can download a checklist to make sure you don’t forget anything.
-Pack your bag packed and be ready to go by week 37.
+I recommend having your bag packed and ready to go by week 37.

 Make Postpartum Healing Pads (Padsicles)

-Padsicles are postpartum healing pads that you can DIY at home.
-These are a fantastic tool to help soothe sore areas and are super quick and easy to make.
-Adding a few ingredients to feminine pads and freezing them before you give birth can make you more comfortable once you are home with your baby.
-This episode answers a question about what recipe to use and gives you simple step-by-step instructions to make postpartum healing pads.
+As you prepare for labor and postpartum recovery, you may consider making padsicles.
+These postpartum healing pads are fantastic tools for soothing sore areas and are quick and easy to make.
+Adding a few ingredients to feminine pads and freezing them before birth can help make you more comfortable once you are home with your baby.
+This episode provides simple step-by-step instructions.

 Watch Out for Signs of Labor

-When you have made it through most of your pregnancy and are in the final stretch, you enter the game of waiting to go into labor.
+When you have made it through most of your pregnancy and are in the final stretch, you enter the waiting game of waiting to go into labor.
 This can be nerve-racking for two reasons.
-First, you do not know when you will go into labor, and second, you do not know how to tell that you genuinely have started labor and that it isn’t just a false alarm.
-This episode explains the signs that labor will begin soon and the signs that you are in labor.
+First, you do not know when you will go into labor.
+Second, you may not know how to distinguish between genuine labor and a false alarm.
+There is a typical path that all labor follows, but the signs of labor, when they happen, and how you experience them will be unique.
+This episode covers labor signs to look out for as you get closer to your due date, what to do in early labor, and when to contact your doctor or midwife.

-Take advantage of more frequent appointments in the third trimester to ask questions and get all of the answers you need to keep making excellent informed decisions for your baby.
+Take advantage of more frequent appointments in the third trimester to ask questions and get all the answers you need to make informed decisions for your baby.
 Encourage your partner to go to appointments with you.
 They are half of the equation, and it is a perfect opportunity for them to hear everything firsthand and ask any questions they may have about labor and birth.

-Whether you are decorating a room in your home or just carving out a corner for your baby, the nursery is often one of the biggest to-dos for a parents-to-be.
-If painting involves lifting heavy objects, enlist your partner to help out.
-Don’t panic if you are not 100% done with the nursery when you go into labor.
-The American Academy of Pediatrics recommends that infants sleep in the parents’ room, close to the parent’s bed, but on a separate surface designed for infants, ideally for at least the first six months.
+Whether decorating a room in your home or just carving out a corner for your baby, the nursery is often one of the biggest to-dos for parents-to-be.
+If this involves painting or lifting heavy objects, enlist your partner’s help.
+Don’t panic if the nursery isn’t 100% done when you enter labor.
+The American Academy of Pediatrics recommends that infants sleep in the parents’ room, close to the parents’ bed, but on a separate surface designed for infants, ideally for at least the first six months.
 It will be at least six months until your baby spends nights in their room.

 Make the Most of Your Third Trimester

 This last trimester can be physically and emotionally challenging.
-It can be overwhelming to think about everything you need to learn or get done before you go into labor.
+Thinking about everything you need to learn or complete before entering labor can be overwhelming.
 Plus, you don’t know precisely when your labor will start or how everything will unfold.
 Everything will come together and work out.
-Keep making great choices and moving forward with your to-do list; you will be as ready as possible when your little one arrives.
+Keep making great choices and moving forward with your to-do list; you will be as ready as possible when your baby arrives.
 You can also do a lot to bond with your baby during pregnancy before you hold them in your arms.

 The last few months are also an opportunity to take advantage of additional time before you become a parent or add another child to your family.
-Have a date night, finish the book you are reading, and make self-care a priority.
-Try to set aside some time for yourself and your family now before you focus all of your attention on a new baby.
+Have a date night, finish the book you are reading, and prioritize self-care.
+Try to set aside some time for yourself and your family before focusing all your attention on the new baby.